 “Freelance is a difficult road to take”, she says.

-“It’s important to try and have quite a long period of time where you work for someone else, once you’ve graduated.
+“It’s important to try and have quite a long period of time when you work for someone else, once you’ve graduated.
 You learn the trade through seeing other people make mistakes.

 “I didn’t really do enough of this, so I had to learn on the hoof and make my mistakes as I went along.